zshi719/2025-Data-24100/class_notes/12_mgmt_and_post.md

 1. We added a variable representing the docker flags that we use on all of our commands.
 This helps us avoid violating te DRY principle.
 2. We created a new environment variable `DB_PATH` which specifies a location (inside the container) where the database file will exist.
-3. We added another command to enter the sqlite database interactively.
+3. We added another command to enter the SQLite database interactively.
 4. For the database management commands we have an argument after the command that is going to be passed that command.
 In the next section we'll analyze `db_manage.py` command.